ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

       run_once: true
       loop: '{{ ansible_play_hosts_all }}'

-By using an intermediate play with  `serial: 1` or using  `throttle: 1` at task level.
+By using an intermediate play with  `serial: 1` or using  `throttle: 1` at task level, for more detail see :ref:`playbooks_strategies`

 .. _delegate_facts: